John Pohanka - Midland, MI

 “The pump meant I could continue with my life in an almost completely normal fashion.
 I was able to work and to ice fish in the winter.

-“The real surprise was that Dr. Hassan arranged for me to receive chemotherapy in Arizona when we were out there.
+“The real surprise was that the Medical Oncologist staff arranged for me to receive chemotherapy in Arizona when we were out there.
 When I arrived at the Infusion Center in Green Valley, Arizona, and gave the receptionist my name she said, ‘We’ve been expecting you.’ ”

-Also during treatment, Pohanka was evaluated for the Survivor Training and Cancer Rehabilitation (STAR) program offered throughout MidMichigan Health.
-STAR helps cancer survivors maintain and build strength and stamina while undergoing cancer treatment and afterwards.
-Although Pohanka regularly exercised during treatment anyway, he said, “I always recommend STAR because I think that it’s the key to successful recovery.”
+Also during treatment, Pohanka was evaluated for the Specialized Cancer Rehabilitation program offered throughout MidMichigan Health.
+The Rehabilitation program helps cancer survivors maintain and build strength and stamina while undergoing cancer treatment and afterwards.
+Although Pohanka regularly exercised during treatment anyway, he said, “I always recommend the Specialized Cancer Rehabilitation program because I think that it’s the key to successful recovery.”

 Last summer Pohanka was finished with treatments.
 After a series of tests that all came back negative, there were no traces of cancer cells.
 He will have regular check-ups every three months for two years, then every six months for three years.
 “I have been very pleased with the whole treatment.”